Supporting Community Mental Health

 The LAC provides input and recommendations to the Montana Behavioral Health Advisory Council and other State behavioral health agencies.

-Amy Titgemeier-Stevens, Bill Berg, Eleanor Wend, Julie Anderson, Rebecca Ruhd, Shannan Piccolo, Granville Boone
+Amy Titgemeier-Stevens (Chair), Erica Strickland, Eleanor Wend, Julie Anderson (Vice Chair), Rebecca Ruhd, Shannan Piccolo, Granville Boone, Denise Fisher

 Public meetings are held the third Thursday of the month from 5 to 6 PM.